-Generally, any termination of any of the employment agreements with the named executive officers by Spirit other than for cause, death, disability, or expiration of the employment period without renewal constitutes a termination without cause.
-Mr. Schmidt s employment agreement specifically provides that the termination of his employment agreement by Spirit without cause includes if (1) his duties and responsibilities are materially and adversely altered without his consent, (2) his base salary is materially reduced by Spirit (other than as part of a general reduction to all executive officers) without his consent, (3) Spirit commits a material breach of his employment agreement, or (4) certain adverse employment actions (as described in more detail below) occur with respect to Mr. Schmidt following a change in control (as defined in the EIP).
+Generally (other than for Mr. Anderson), any termination of any of the employment agreements with the named executive officers by Spirit other than for cause, death, disability, or expiration of the employment period without renewal constitutes a termination without cause.
 Mr. Greenberg s employment agreement specifically provides that termination of his employment agreement by Spirit without cause includes Mr. Greenberg s voluntary termination of his employment if, prior to April 14, 2010 or within 12 months following a change in control (as defined below) at any time Mr. Greenberg is not offered continued employment with Spirit (or its successor) in the position of Senior Vice President, General Counsel and Secretary having comparable or more favorable duties, responsibilities, compensation and geographic location or is assigned to a position not meeting these requirements.
 For purposes of Mr. Greenberg s employment agreement, change in control is defined as a transaction pursuant to which a person, entity or group of persons or entities (excluding Onex and the Onex entities), acquires (i) more than 50% of the total voting power of the stock of Spirit or the Company, whether by merger, consolidation, recapitalization, reorganization, sale or transfer of equity interests or otherwise) or (ii) all or substantially all of the assets of Spirit.

-Except for Mr. Schmidt s and Mr. Greenberg s employment agreements, none of the other named executive officers employment agreements attempt to define circumstances constituting constructive termination by Spirit.
-However, each of the named executive officers employment agreements are governed by Kansas law, which recognizes the concept that a termination by the employee may constitute a constructive termination by the employer under certain circumstances.
+Except for Mr. Greenberg s employment agreement, none of the other named executive officers employment agreements attempt to define circumstances constituting constructive termination by Spirit.
+However, each of the named executive officers employment agreements are governed by Kansas law, which recognizes the concept that a resignation by the employee may constitute a constructive termination by the employer under certain circumstances.